c055/docs/whitepaper_v0.3.md

 >*__Example 4__: An issuer uses an Over The Counter (OTC) Ethereum contract to issue a 100 SDR worth of Dai together with a counterparty that wishes to become a Dai holder.
 The issuer contributes 50 SDR worth of BTC while the holder contributes 100 SDR worth of BTC.
 The OTC contract creates a CDP and issues 100 SDR worth of Dai, and then gives the holder this newly issued Dai.
 The holder effectively bought 100 SDR worth Dai for 100 SDR worth of BTC.
 The OTC contract gives the issuer ownership of the CDP, including its 100 SDR worth of issuance debt as well as its 150 SDR worth of BTC collateral.
 Since he started with only 50 SDR worth of BTC he is now 3x leveraged.*
 ###Price stability

-The stability of the Dai around the target price is maintained using **deflation rate adjustment** to continuously match demand between holders and issuers, while **force cover** is the mechanism that enforces the target price with tangible backing by collateral from the CDPs, as well as ensuring short term liquidity and price support in the face of demand shocks for the Dai.
+The stability of the Dai around the target price is maintained using **deflation rate adjustment** to continuously match demand between holders and issuers, while **forced cover** is the mechanism that enforces the target price with the collateral from the CDPs, as well as ensuring short term liquidity and price support in the face of demand shocks for the Dai.

 ####Long term price stability

 Deflation rate adjustments ensure that the Dai market price remains stabilized around the target price.

 When the market price is below the target price, the deflation rate increases.
 This causes issuance to be more expensive, decreasing demand for issuance, and thus reducing Dai supply.
-At the same time the capital gains from holding Dai go up as the deflation rate increases, and this increases Dai demand.
+At the same time the capital gains from holding Dai go up as the deflation rate increases, and this increases Dai holding demand.
 The decreased supply and increased demand will cause the market price to increase, pushing it up towards the target price.

 The same mechanism works in reverse if the market price is higher than the target price.
-The deflation rate decreases, increasing demand for issuance and thus increasing Dai supply, while decreasing Dai demand (less capital gains from deflation), causing the Dai price to decrease, pushing it towards the target price.
+The deflation rate decreases, increasing demand for issuance and thus increasing Dai supply, while decreasing demand for holding Dai (less capital gains from deflation), causing the Dai price to decrease, pushing it down towards the target price.

 This mechanism can be considered a negative feedback loop.
 Any deviation from the target price by the market price will trigger a mechanism that pushes the market price back towards the target price.
 The magnitude of the deflation rate adjustments depend on how strongly the market price deviates from the target price; very strong deviations result in bigger adjustments whereas small deviations result in very small adjustments.